camertron/antlr-gemerator/README.md

 Each gem created by antlr-gemerator comes with several rake tasks to help make maintenance easier.

-1. `build`: build the gem into a .gem file suitable for publishing to rubygems.org.
+1. `build`: builds the gem into a .gem file suitable for publishing to rubygems.org.
 2. `compile`: builds the native extension (i.e. compiles all the generated C++ code and the ANTLR runtime).
 3. `generate`: regenerates the C++ code by invoking antlr4-native.
 It's like running `antlr-gemerator` all over again, but _after_ your gem has been created.